vladionescu/aws-audit-scripts/README.md

 # AWS Audit Scripts

 You should install awscli and jq before using these.
-These will accept input from STDIN, making them amenable to receiving piped input.
+Bash scripts accept input from STDIN, making them amenable to receiving piped input.
+Python scripts take command line arguments.

 | Script        | Purpose       |
 | ------------- |:-------------:|